-Boil ham hocks in a large pot with one onion (halved), one carrot, the bay leaf, half a dozen peppercorns and the celery.
+Boil ham hocks in a large pot with one onion (halved), one carrot, the bay leaf, half a dozen peppercorns, and the celery.
 DO NOT ADD SALT.
-This can simmer for 2-3 hours, adding water just to cover bones as needed.
+This can simmer for 2-3 hours, adding water to cover bones as needed.
 Strain stock and let cool.
 Pick any meat off of the bones, discarding the fat.
-If you are preparing this in advance, you can cool the stock in the fridge or freezer and skim and discard the congealed fat.
+If you prepare this in advance, you can cool the stock in the fridge or freezer and skim and discard the congealed fat.

 Meanwhile, roughly chop remaining onions and carrots and leek.
-Smash garlic.
+Smash the garlic.

 In your biggest, heaviest pot, saute vegetables thoroughly.
-If you are adding bacon, cut to 1/4 inch dice and saute it with the vegetables.
+If you add bacon, cut it into 1/4 inch dice, and saute it with the vegetables.
 Add the meat from the bones.
 Add beans and ham stock.
-Simmer until beans are mostly broken down and the soup has thickened.
+Simmer until beans are mostly broken down, and the soup has thickened.
 Add fresh water, stock, or the water the beans cooked in to thin soup as needed (be aware: the bean water will darken the light soup).

 Taste, then season with pepper and salt if needed.
 If you added extra bacon, you should not need more salt.